baadjis/mqttchat/readme.md

 # mqttchat
-A chat app using mqtt protocol (group or one to one) with paho mqtt python client including a bot(searching from google to answer your questions )on the terminal. this also include a user interface built with kivy.
+A chat app using mqtt protocol (group or one to one) with paho mqtt python client including a bot(searching from google to answer your questions )on the terminal.

+This also includes a user interface using kivy.

 ##  CLI
 ### chat  with another client